patrickballantyne/patrickballantyne.github.io/README.md

    The **code** for this section can be found at: *include hyperlink*

-   Following creation of the 'Agent' class, the agents could be plotted: *include hyperlink*
+   Following creation of the 'Agent' class, the agents could be plotted: [Figure3](Figure3.png)

    The next steps with the ABM would be to include some more complex methods, an environment for the agents to interact with and get the    outputs to move so we can see the model working in real-time.